xenify-io/litepaper/README.md

 ## ◽️ Limited Collectible

-  - The Phoenix Ape NFT is an exclusive digital collectible with only a 520 total supply.
+  - The Phoenix Apes are an exclusive NFT collectible with only a 520 total supply.
 Priced at 2500 USDC, these rare NFTs offer a unique opportunity for collectors and investors who are looking for a valuable and innovative digital asset.
-On the other hand, XENFT APEX NFTs have a larger supply of 10,000 and are based on classes, with the minting price determined by the amount of XEN burned for each NFT.
+On the other hand, XENFT APEX NFTs have a max supply of 10,000 and are based on rarety classes, with the minting price determined by the amount of XEN burned for each NFT.
 This structure provides additional options and incentives for users who want to participate in the Xenify ecosystem and support its growth through the burning of XEN tokens.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)